fcorti/alfresco-audit-analysis-reporting/pentaho/sparkl/aaar-CE-v5.3/README.md

     cd <bi-server>
     start-pentaho.sh

-Follow the instruction described [here](http://fcorti.com/alfresco-audit-analysis-reporting/aaar-how-to-install/aaar-install/) to install AAAR and use it.
+Follow the instruction described [here](http://fcorti.com/alfresco-audit-analysis-reporting/aaar-how-to-install/aaar-install/) to install A.A.A.R. and use it.

 For more informations:
 http://fcorti.com/alfresco-audit-analysis-reporting/